 Each of these steps entails specific challenges, and one of your goals as an entrepreneur should be to automate as many of these steps as possible.
 Automation—implementing systems that perpetuate your business without your involvement—is the key to generating income while you sleep.

-Once you’ve found success—or even while you’re on the road to it—you should look for opportunities to promote yourself as a brand.
+Once you've found success—or even while you're on the road to it—you should look for opportunities to promote yourself as a brand.
 Position yourself as the authority in your niche, and develop products like videos or books that share your secrets of success.
-The beauty of a book is that once the hard work is over—it’s written and edited, and a marketing plan implemented—then you simply collect proceeds while you move on to your next project.
+The beauty of a book is that once the hard work is over—it's written and edited, and a marketing plan implemented—then you simply collect proceeds while you move on to your next project.
+In addition to generating income directly from a book, you'll also discover that your book can dramatically improve the visibility of your brand, boosting sales for your company.
+Not only will you have created a new revenue stream, but you're widening your existing stream.
+Win-win!

-2. Do Fewer Things
+2. Do fewer things.

 It's impossible to automate any part of your business if you insist on doing everything personally.
 Stop trying to go it alone.
 You need to train your staff to handle certain aspects of your business, and the best way to accomplish this goal is to simplify your output.

-3. Create Continuity
+3. Create continuity.

-Billing for each product or service you supply is volatile; both your revenue and your client’s expenses vary wildly.
+Billing for each product or service you supply is volatile; both your revenue and your client's expenses vary wildly.
 By selling a subscription at a flat rate, you create a reliable income for your company and provide your clients with predictable expenses.
 Both parties are invested in maximum efficiency—maximizing quality and minimizing hassle.
-It’s the ultimate win-win for both you and your clients.
+It's the ultimate win-win for both you and your clients.
+And you get bonus points for automating billing.
+It's easier than ever to take advantage of cloud-based billing and accounting services that integrate all aspects of your company in a way that is far more efficient and cost effective.
+Don't spend resources on tasks that can be handled automatically.
+Sell your subscription, automate billing and your satisfied customers simply send you money each month.

-5. Become The Middleman
+5. Become the middleman.

-6. Become A Teacher
+6. Become a teacher.

 I'm not talking about taking a job with summer breaks and parent conferences.
 Look at your business, and find ways to teach other entrepreneurs how to acquire the skills necessary for opening their own business modeled on yours.
 Say you own a successful pizza shop.
 You might think you don't really have the opportunity to cash in on the educational aspects of your expertise, but you'd be flat out wrong.
 You could write a book or create a series of instructional videos about your family's recipes, or you could market a consumable version of your plan for opening a profitable pizza shop.